IIIF/training/iiif-online-workshop/GuestPresentations.md

 # Guest presentations
 During the week there were a number of guest presentations covering topics raised by participants or going more in depth around different tools.

+### 28th October 2020: Exhibit
+Guest lecture by Andrew Wilson, University of St Andrews and Ed Silverton, Mnemoscene

+Andrew and Ed give a demo of their Exhibit tool.
+Exhibit was developed in response to the challenge of providing an engaging and interactive experience using the museums and special collections.
+It addresses the sensory and tactile encounters students would have with original material

+The Exhibit tool is available at: [https://exhibit.so/](https://exhibit.so/)

+<iframe width="560" height="315" src="https://www.youtube.com/embed/K8-lBJOLXq0" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Day 2: IIIF and AI
 Guest lecture by Jack Reed, Stanford University